 Fort Worth Lyft Accident Lawyer

 Have you been involved in a Lyft accident in Fort Worth?
 You might be entitled to compensation from the Lyft driver, a negligent third party, or an insurance company.
 A Fort Worth Lyft accident attorney at Stephens Law Firm, PLLC can help you fight to get you every dollar you deserve.

 Why Should I Call Stephens Law Firm, PLLC After a Lyft Accident in Fort Worth?

 You might not have to worry about having another drink at the bar or fighting Fort Worth traffic.
 However, keep in mind that Lyft drivers are just everyday people with ordinary driver’s licenses.

 When you get hurt in an accident that’s not your fault (or barely your fault), you might have a legitimate claim for damages.
-However, cases involving Lyft accidents tend to be particularly complicated.
+However, cases involving Lyft or Uber accidents tend to be particularly complicated.
 There are a lot of moving parts and several potential sources of compensation.
 In order to increase the likelihood of getting the money you deserve, it’s smart to bring in an experienced Fort Worth personal injury lawyer for help.

 At Stephens Law Firm, PLLC, Jason Stephens has more than 22 years of experience handling traffic accident cases.
 His hard work, determination, and tenacity has helped him recover substantial sums for the injury victims in Fort Worth he represents.
 After your Lyft accident, Jason will put that experience and his record of success to work for you.

 How?
 When you call for help with your Lyft accident case Jason Stephens will:

 - Investigate the Lyft accident to determine why it happened and, in turn, who’s at fault